ruit/node-crowdprocess/Readme.md

 ```

 We require the module and call the crowdprocess function in a node script.
 Using the crowdprocess module is very simple.
 After requiring you only have to execute the function with a callback that receives the task stream as an argument.
-You'll be using this stream to write data units and read results.
+You'll be using this stream to write dataunits and read results.

 ```javascript
 var crowdprocess = require('crowdprocess');